tarantool/doc/doc/tooling/tcm/tcm_cluster_management/tcm_cluster_users.rst

 .. note::

-    This page describes management of *Tarantool* :ref:`users and roles <access_control>` on instances of connected clusters.
-To learn about *|tcm|* users, see :ref:`tcm_access_control`.
+    This page describes management of :ref:`Tarantool users and roles <access_control>` on instances of connected clusters.
+To learn about TCM users, see :ref:`tcm_access_control`.

 The :ref:`Tarantool access model <access_control>` defines user access to entities inside a single instance.
 Thus, to create or alter a user on a cluster, you need to do this on all cluster instances.
 In replication clusters, changes in access model are possible only on read-write instances (replica set leaders).
-All changes made on a leader instance are propagated to all instances of the same replica set automatically.
+Changes made on a leader instance are propagated to all instances of the same replica set automatically.

-To make the operations on cluster access model possible, make sure that the user that |tcm| uses to connect to the cluster has the privileges to manage users and roles.

 .. important::

-    To ensure the access consistency across the cluster, repeat all operations on all read-write instances of the cluster.
+    To ensure the access model consistency across the cluster, repeat all user management operations on all read-write instances of the cluster.

+Operations on cluster access model are possible only if the user that |tcm| uses to connect to the cluster has the privileges to manage users and roles.

 You can also manage Tarantool users and roles from |tcm| using the Lua API as described in :ref:`access_control`.
 To do this, connect to instance consoles